"Boeuf Couche", bronze sculpture | Rosa Bonheur (French, 1822-99)

 - "Bronzes of the 19th Century", Pierre Kjellberg, p.
 106-7

-Some minor high-relief rubbing to patina in the ground cover of the base, minor edge wear to base, otherwise exceptional original condition.
+Some minor high-relief rubbing to patina in the ground cover of the base, minor edge wear to base, two spots of paint speckle, otherwise exceptional original condition.